JJ's top recommendation:

 "I've seen and heard a lot of great guitar players during my 46 years in the music world and I believe that guitarist JJ Rocks in St. Croix, Virgin Islands is certainly in the Top 10.
 I have known him for over 30 years and have heard him perform live in concert, both public and private, and he never ceases to amaze me.
 He makes the guitar talk."

-- Joe Mansfield, the man behind the fame of Garth Brooks, Journey, Bruce Springsteen, Heart, Billy Joel, Toto, and many, many more.
+- Joe Mansfield, the man behind the fame of Garth Brooks, Journey, Bruce Springsteen, Michael Jackson, Pink Floyd, Heart, Billy Joel, Toto, and many, many more.
 He has over 100 gold and platinum alums on his walls!

 He now lives a very simple life in the Virgin Islands where his main concerns are teaching local kids (and some adults) how to become real musicians, producing some of his students bands, writing a musical play, writing a novel, and hosting this free site for independent bands and solo artist worldwide.